C4dynamics/C4dynamics/docs/source/user/detecttrack.rst

 .. figure:: /../../examples/out/track_id.png

    A time series analysis of the sotred data.
 The track ID is marked on the Y axis.
-   A dotted line represents updates of the Kalman filter from the YOLO detector.
+   A dotted line represents updates of the Kalman filter from the YOLOv3 detector.
 A solid line (with no dots) indicates a sole prediction when the detector failed to detect the object.